top of page

 An artist mixing colours from different buckets

-Colour Theory & The Colour Wheel
+Color Theory & The Color Wheel

-And luckily for us, there are bunch of (free) tools available online that can guide you in selecting colours that work well together and create a harmonious balance.
+And luckily for us, there are bunch of (free) tools available online that can guide you in selecting colors that work well together and create a harmonious balance.
 It’s like having your own personal stylist, but for reports!

 Here are some of my go-to tools:

-Colours have different meaning and evoke emotions
+Colors have different meaning and evoke emotions

 The 60-30-10 Rule

-• 60% - dominant colour
+• 60% - dominant color

-• 30% - secondary colour
+• 30% - secondary color

-• 10% - accent colour
+• 10% - accent color

 For example, you can use the dominant color as the background, the secondary color for headings and subheadings, and the accent color for adding emphasis and capturing the user’s attention.

-Enhancing accessibility in your reports with colour
+Enhancing accessibility in your reports with color

 Colours on a colour wheel, how they look like to people with different visual impairments, and a message showing "No conflicts found.
 Swatches are color blind safe.""